Veils have been worn, and continue to be worn, all over the world.

 Until the end of the Edo period in 1867, brides wore a wataboshi hood which was supposed to conceal the bride's face to everyone except the groom.

-Both the tsuno kakushi and the wataboshi are still used at traditional, non-Western style weddings in Japan.
+Both the tsuno kakushi and the wataboshi are still used at traditional Japanese weddings (i.e. not Western style).

 Other traditional Japanese headdresses include the uchikatsugi; a long veiled headdress worn by high class ladies to protect their anonymity.
 It was not usually worn as a wedding veil; simply normal street wear for the nobility.
 (Probably also protected them from mosquitoes.)